 All the same, rather than doing a lot of heavy lifting in order to make every last issue fit within the left-right continuum, we may prefer to simply accept that the left-right structure does not perfectly capture everything about politics.
 And that's perfectly fine: it's not necessary to assume that any single belief system or conceptual structure must tell us the totality of what we need to know or understand about the world.
 Note, however, that those who find a single left-right binary too limiting have developed other options, such as the Political Compass, which posits a four-quadrant grid as a better way of categorizing ideological disagreements.
-Try clicking on this link to take a test and see where you fall on the Compass.
+Try taking a test to see where you fall on the Compass.